jcgras/adventureTravel/index.md

 ## Quick start
 {:toc}

-Install for iOs / install for Android
+Install for iOS / install for Android

 Also we include: